Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Possible Finance Mobile Installment Loans

 Unlike Brigit or the other alternatives on this list, Possible Finance isn't a cash advance app.
 Instead, it offers short-term installment loans.
-One of the biggest advantages with Possible Fiance is that it reports its loans to two of the three credit bureaus, so with timely payments, you may increase your credit score — a perk that doesn't normally come with payday loans or cash advance apps.
+One of the biggest advantages of Possible Finance is that it reports its loans to two of the three credit bureaus, so you might increase your credit score with timely payments — a perk that doesn't normally come with payday loans or cash advance apps.

-There's no credit check, and costs and loan amounts do vary by state.
+There's no credit check, but costs and loan amounts do vary by state.
 Possible's installment loans are only available in 16 states.
 Plan on around $15 to $20 per $100 borrowed.
-But watch out — in some cases, you may face a 460% APR, which is comparable to pricy payday loans.
+But watch out — in some cases, you may face a 460% APR, which is comparable to pricey payday loans.

-• Available in: Alabama, California, Delaware, Florida, Idaho, Indiana, Iowa, Kansas, Louisiana, Michigan, Missouri, Ohio, Rhode Island, South Carolina, Tennessee, Texas, Utah, Washington
+• Available in: Alabama, California, Delaware, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Ohio, Oklahoma, Rhode Island, South Carolina, Tennessee, Texas, Utah, Washington

 Pros